Easy to use multi/single signal display, useful for debugging or monitoring circuits.

 - Updates every tick with great performance (0.16ms even with 100 visible displays, if only a few signals change every tick)

-- Signals are displayed with a 1 tick delay compared to the game GUIs (like a lamp with enable condition!)
+- Signals are displayed with a 1 tick delay compared to the signals in the hovered GUI (vanilla circuit controlled entities also react 1 tick later)

 How to use